Vivian Stamatopoulos: Teaching

 Stamatopoulos is an associate professor at Ontario Tech University in Oshawa, where she lectures on sociology.

 Her research has been used to show the significantly worse support for young people who provide family care in Canada compared to the UK.

 Long term care home advocacy

 Stamatopoulos has been advocating for better government oversight of long term care homes since before the COVID-19 pandemic but became prominent spokesperson during 2020.
 She advocates for stronger incentives to motivate improvements in long term care, government reform of rules, and criticized the Ontario Government for introducing legislation to absolve corporations from legal liabilities.
-In 2021 she advocated for government take over of failing care homes.
+In 2021, she advocated for government take over of failing care homes.

 In May 2021, she spoke of the need for improved air conditioning in long term care homes.
 In June she was critical of personal support workers who posted TikTok videos mocking long term care residents.
+In a June 2022 article in The Conversation, co-authored with Charlene Chu, they presented their research on the trauma experienced by caregivers during the initial period of the COVID-19 pandemic.
+As well, they discussed ideas that could be implemented in the future to reduce the trauma experienced by caregivers.

 Stamatopoulos has undertaken more than 200 expert interviews about long-term care during the COVID-19 pandemic.

 She is the founder of Canadians 4 LTC.